People who want nothing more than to be salesmen shouldn’t be running around colleges at all, let alone chosen to run

 There are no "thought leaders."
 Thought isn't going anywhere.

-Why is it that when you hold your ear up to a graduate student's paper that copiously quotes Deleuze you can always hear the sea?
+Why is it that when you hold your ear up to a graduate student's paper that copiously quotes Deleuze you can always hear the ocean?

 Describing oneself as a "Deleuzian" is like declaring oneself a "Johnny Carsonian."
 Only fancying oneself "Zizekian" would be worse.